 Our Board of Directors bring an exceptional and diverse set of skills, experience and commitment.
 Our staff and Board of Directors work together to empower women through their recovery.

 Windsor-Essex has been identified by the government as a “hot spot” for providing care to vulnerable women such as those we serve each and every day.
 This means that our region has one of the largest populations of “high users” of health care.

 Thousands of households have been impacted by lay-offs and loss of income, which has also resulted in high demands on addiction and mental health services.

 The need to respond quickly to those with addictions has been overwhelming for clients and health providers.
-Attributed to the unique specialized services we provide, we have a four month wait for women entering program.
+Attributed to the unique specialized services we provide, we have a seven month wait for women entering program.
 Among our priorities for the future are increasing the number of beds and reducing wait times once relocated into our larger facility.
 The House of Sophrosyne is respected both in the region and the province for its quality of care.
 We provide a safe therapeutic environment, while eliminating unnecessary strains on emergency rooms at local hospitals.
 Our “home away from home” allows those who are experiencing a hardship to receive the care they need, for themselves and their families.

 The needs of women and families in the region have changed since we first opened our doors in 1978.
 We are hoping that people and businesses throughout Windsor-Essex will embrace this vision.